 Abstract

 Curtains are a recently discovered stationary, persistent, and latitudinally narrow electron precipitation phenomenon in low Earth orbit.
-Curtains are observed over sequential passes of the dual AeroCube-6 CubeSats with their > 30 keV electron dosimeters, observed over a variety of spacecraft separations, and observed by the following space20 craft for up to 65 seconds after the leading spacecraft.
-This study expands on the recent curtain discovery and quantifies statistical properties of 1,634 curtains observed over three years.
-We found that in low Earth orbit, many curtains are narrower than 10 kilometers in latitude and 90% are narrower than 20 kilometers.
-We also found that curtains are an outer radiation belt phenomena that are observed in the late morning and midnight magnetic local times, with a higher occurrence rate at midnight.
+Observations of curtains over consecutive passes of the dual AeroCube-6 CubeSats with their > 30 keV electron dosimeters are found over a variety of spacecraft separations.
+These events have been observed for up to 65 seconds after the leading spacecraft.
+This study quantifies the statistical properties of 1,634 curtains observed over three years.
+We found that in low Earth orbit, many curtains have a latitudinal/radial width less than 10 kilometers in latitude with 90% narrower than 20 kilometers.
+Curtains are an outer radiation belt phenomena predominantly occurring in the late morning and midnight magnetic local times, with a higher occurrence rate at midnight.
 Furthermore, curtains are observed more often during geomagnetically active times.
 We tested the hypothesis that curtains are drifting remnants of microbursts.
-We found a few curtains in the bounce loss cone region in the north Atlantic Ocean, whose electrons were continuously scattered for at least 6 seconds as shown in one example.
-Therefore, curtains maybe a significant source of > 30 keV electrons into the atmosphere.
+We found a few curtains in the bounce loss cone region in the north Atlantic Ocean, whose electrons were continuously scattered for at least 6 seconds, as shown in one example.
+Therefore, curtains may be a significant source of > 30 keV electrons into the atmosphere.

 1 Plain Language Summary

 Electron curtain precipitation from space into Earth’s atmosphere is a recently-discovered phenomenon observed by dual-spacecraft missions such as the AeroCube-6 CubeSats that orbit 700 kilometers above Earth’s surface.
 Curtains appear stationary, remaining unchanged from seconds and up to a minute.
 Curtains are also very narrow along the satellite orbit (mostly in latitude).
 Besides these two properties, curtains and their impact on the magnetosphere and atmosphere are not well understood.
-Curtains are hypothesized to be related to another form of electron precipitation called microbursts and we tested this hypothesis.
-We found 1,634 curtains observed by the AeroCube-6 mission over a three year period and quantified their properties to better understand their origin.
-Curtains and microbursts share many similarities, however curtains observed in a special region in the North Atlantic Ocean put this hypothesis in question.
+Some think that curtains are related to another form of electron precipitation called microbursts, and we tested this hypothesis.
+We found 1,634 curtains observed by the AeroCube-6 mission over three years and quantified their properties to understand their origin better.
+Curtains and microbursts share many similarities.
+However, curtains found between Brazil and Africa put this hypothesis in question.
 A few dozen curtains observed in this North Atlantic region were continuously precipitating into the atmosphere for multiple seconds and are unlikely to be related to microbursts.
-Therefore, curtains may be a significant source atmospheric ionization responsible for the natural degregation of ozone.
+Therefore, curtains may be a significant source of atmospheric ionization responsible for the natural removal of ozone.

 2 Introduction

 Curtain electron precipitation is a stationary phenomenon observed in low Earth orbit (LEO).
-Curtains are narrow in latitude and appear stationary for up to a minute between subsequent satellite passes.
+Curtains are narrow in latitude and appear stable for up to a minute between subsequent satellite passes.
 Curtains were recently discovered by Blake and O’Brien (2016) using the > 30 keV electron dosimeters onboard the dual AeroCube-6 (AC6) CubeSats that operated together between 2014 and 2017.
 This discovery was possible due to AC6’s actively maintained in-track separation that varied between a few hundred meters and a few hundred kilometers.
-Besides the Blake and O’Brien (2016) study, not much is known about curtains including, what they are, how are they generated, their statistical properties, and their impact on the atmosphere.
-Answering these questions is an essential next step towards a more complete understanding of how curtains, and particle precipitation in general, affect the magnetosphere and Earth’s atmosphere.
+Not much is known about curtains including, how they are generated, their statistical properties, and their impact on the atmosphere.
+Answering these questions is an essential next step towards a complete understanding of how curtains and particle precipitation, in general, affect the magnetosphere and Earth’s atmosphere.